News

 The law, which does not penalize women who have abortions, was blocked in 1973, shortly after the Supreme Court decided Roe v.
 Wade.

-Impact: Planned Parenthood of Arizona and other abortion businesses in the state stopped abortions after the fall of Roe, but many had begun offering them to varying extents in recent months.
-All clinics ceased abortions again due to Johnson’s order, but killings have since resumed after the appeals court decision.
+Impact: Planned Parenthood of Arizona and other abortion businesses in the state stopped abortions after the reversal of Roe, but many later began to offer them to varying extents in the following months.
+All facilities ceased abortions again due to Johnson’s order, but killings have since resumed after the appeals court’s decision.

 Fetal personhood: It also contains a provision declaring unborn babies legal persons “at every stage of development” and granting them “all rights, privileges and immunities available to other persons, citizens and residents of this state, subject only the Constitution of the United States” and constitutional decisions of the Supreme Court.